 If you are unable to pass the final exam a second time, you will be required to retake the course at no extra charge.
 This is a standard set by Transport Canada to ensure all students fully understand the laws and regulations of boating in Canada.

-The boating safety course takes on average 3-5 hours to complete, so it really only takes a few hours to obtain the temporary certification and begin legally boating anywhere in Canada.
+The boating license course takes on average 3 hours to complete, so it really only takes a few hours to obtain the temporary certification and begin legally boating anywhere in Canada.

 Your permanent Pleasure Craft Operators Card will by mail within a few weeks.